 How To Improve CTR

 This all begs the question; how do you improve your click through rate?
-As with many things related to this subject, it is campaign, industry and goal specific, but much of it is common sense.
+As with many things related to this subject, it is campaign, industry, and goal specific, but much of it is common sense.
 For example, make sure your ad is relevant to the keyword search term you are using.
-If you are advertizing shoes, it makes little sense using keywords for skiing holidays.
+If you are advertising shoes, it makes little sense using keywords for skiing holidays.

 You can also add gimmicks, such as countdowns, to make your ads seem more urgent, and it does not require a deep knowledge of coding to do, as shown below.

 This combined with special offers, free gifts and, if possible, reviews from trusted sources to your meta descriptions can all help draw attention to your ad and increase your CTR.

 A high CTR is not always a good thing.
 As previously mentioned, if you have a high click-through rate and low conversion rate, it is clear something is wrong with your message.
 This costly mistake can, however, be rectified with some simple methods and tools.